Course Catalog 2024-2025

 GOV 305sf Seminar: Topics in American Government-Strange Bedfellows: State Power and Regulation of the Family (4 Credits)

 This seminar explores the status of the family in American political life and its role as a mediating structure between the individual and the state.
 Emphasis is placed on the role of the courts in articulating the rights of the family and its members.
 Prerequisite: GOV 202 recommended but not required.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable